 3. They want your guidance rather than your expectations.

 They want you to walk with them in their pain and discomfort.
 Teenagers have adults and peers giving them marks to hit all the time.
-They don’t need you to set a level for them to live up to but rather coach them.
+They don’t need you to set a level for them to live up to; instead, they need you to coach them.
 It’s the difference of how a coach responds to a player who drops the ball.
-She can say, “I expect you to make that catch,” which puts pressure on the player to perform.
-Instead, she might say, “What do you think happened?
+She could say “I expect you to make that catch,” which puts pressure on the player to perform.
+But instead, she could say, “What do you think happened?
 I think you may have taken your eyes off of the ball.
 Remember to look at the ball.
 I know you can do it.”
-The first is like a parent who says, “I expect you to get good grades, make wise decisions, and do what I say.”
+The first is like a parent who says “I expect you to get good grades, make wise decisions, and do what I say.”
 It doesn’t give room for failure.
 A mom who gives guidance will look deeper at her daughter caught drinking and say, “What happened tonight?
-It seems like you’re lonely and trying anything to fit in. ” Download our Q & U app for questions to help you.
+It seems like you’re lonely and trying anything to fit in.”
+Download our Q & U app for questions to help you.

 4. They have no idea who they are yet and are scared to death.

 Their core self has not developed.
 They really are several different people.
-The person they are when they’re with their friends on a Friday night is way different than the person they are at home or in the classroom.
-That doesn’t mean they are fake, it’s just a person whose different selves haven’t merged into a solid identity yet.
-The tension they live with is trying to be both a part of themselves (which they don’t know what that is) and what the other person thinks they should be.
+The person they are when they’re with their friends on a Friday night is way different from the person they are at home or in the classroom.
+That doesn’t mean they are fake; it’s just a person whose different selves haven’t merged into a solid identity yet.
+The tension they live with is trying to be both a part of themselves (and they don’t know what that is) and what other people think they should be.
 It’s a confusing and lonely place.
-They live in fear of disappointing people, namely, you, dad, teachers, coaches, and friends.
-They’re afraid of spending the rest of their life feeling as alone and misunderstood as they do right now.
+They live in fear of disappointing people, namely you, dad, teachers, coaches, and friends.
+They’re afraid of spending the rest of their lives feeling as alone and misunderstood as they do right now.
 Be a safe and encouraging place.

 5. They are consistently treated with contempt.